kan01234/post/_posts/2024-09-22-consistency-hashing.md

 ## Understanding Consistent Hashing: From Basics to Real-World Use Cases

+To achieve horizontal scaling, it's crucial to distribute requests and data efficiently and evenly across servers.
+A key challenge arises when adding or removing servers, which can disrupt the balance and lead to costly data movement.
+Consistent hashing is a powerful technique designed to address this issue.
+But before diving into how it works, let’s first take a closer look at the problem.

 ### Introduction to Hashing

 In computing, hashing is a technique used to efficiently map data (such as a key) to a fixed location in memory or on disk.
 This process is carried out using a hash function, which takes an input (the key) and produces a fixed-size hash value, often represented as an integer.
 The goal of hashing is to distribute data uniformly across a set of available storage locations.